 Taste Asia in Vancouver

-You're visiting Vancouver, British Columbia, and after checking out the venues for the 2010 Winter Games, you're ravenous.
+You're visiting Vancouver, British Columbia, and you're ravenous.
 Walking around downtown, smells of chilies and spices rock your senses and remind you of your favorite Thai or Korean restaurant from back home.
 But wait a second, aren't you in Canada?